Detailed Steps to Painting Exterior Brick Homes

 A 3/17 tip and a 5/17 tip have the same orifice size (17-thousandths of an inch).
 The difference is the 3/17 will spray a 6-inch-wide fan (3×2), and the 5/17, on the other hand, will spread a 10-inch fan (5×2).

 For all brick painting jobs, a 5/17 spray tip is the recommended minimum.
 That said, an older more porous brick will require more paint resulting in a larger tip needed for the job.
 In this case, large spray machines are a must!

 Step 5: The Brick Paint & Back Rolling

-Now it’s time to choose a durable paint.
+Now it’s time to choose durable paint.
 Paint options vary widely depending on the Brick and desired results.
-Our recommended brick paint is Sherwin-Williams Resilience in a Satin Finish.
-There are several reasons that we choose this product; the most important is Resilience allows the brick to breathe—also referred to as permeability.
+Our recommended brick paint is Sherwin Williams Resilience in a Satin Finish.
+There are several reasons that we choose this product; the most important is Resilience allows the brick to breathe—also referred to as permeation.

 Back rolling all painted brick surfaces using a 3/4 roller nap or thicker is an essential step to professional results.
 This process helps to seal the Brick and spreads the paint evenly, increasing topcoat uniformity and appeal.
 If the paint is not applied evenly initially, some areas won’t have enough paint to back-roll.

 The most crucial step that inexperienced painters miss is to start back rolling IMMEDIATELY after spraying.
-The paint must be completely wet, so the roller isn’t removing paint that has already begun to tack up and dry.
+The paint must be completely wet, so the roller isn’t removing thick paint that has already begun to dry.

-Please Note: We NEVER recommends painting brick with flat finishes.
-Flat finish paints are more subject to mold growth and failure over time.
+We NEVER recommend painting brick with flat finishes.
+Flat paints are more subject to mold growth and failure over time.
 For painting horizontal surfaces (i.e., steps), we highly recommend using a dedicated concrete paint or stain that is either a solvent, oil, or acrylic enamel.

 Step 6: The Second Coat of Paint & Repeat Step 5

-Step 6 is simple!
-Just repeat the last two steps.
-Spray on a second layer of paint, then back roll the Brick again, as discussed in Step 5.
+This step is a repeat of step 5.
+Spray on a second layer of paint, then back roll the Brick again, as outlined in Step 5 above.